 (l) Facilitating safe, orderly and regular migration and mobility of people, including through the implementation of planned and well managed rights-based migration policies.

-Article 14 Coercive measures
+Article 14 Unilateral coercive measures

-1. The use or encouragement of the use of economic or political measures, or any other type of measure, to coerce a State in order to obtain from it the subordination of the exercise of its sovereign rights in violation of the principles of the sovereign equality of States, the freedom of consent of States or applicable international law constitutes a violation of the right to development.
+1. The use or encouragement of the use of economic or political measures, or any other type of unilateral measure, to coerce a State in order to obtain from it the subordination of the exercise of its sovereign rights in violation of the principles of the sovereign equality of States, the freedom of consent of States or applicable international law constitutes a violation of the right to development.

 2. States Parties shall refrain from adopting, maintaining or implementing the measures referred to in paragraph 1.